 Staphylococcus intoxication is a leading cause of food-borne intoxication.
-Two enterotoxigenicStapyhlococcus strains have been isolated from foods implicated in illnesses.
-Staphylococcus aureus is a gram positive facultative, catalase positive, non-sporing and non-motile coccus.
-It is a bacterium that normally colonizes the human skin and mucosa without causing any problems.
-Staphylococcus aureus also produces toxins, which bacteria can contaminate unsanitary prepared food and cause food poisoning.
-Rotaviruses were discovered as the cause of infantile human gastroenteritis in 1973, the virus is also known as the cause of acute gastroenteristis in young animals.
-It has been found to be the main aetiological agent of gastroenteritis in infants and young children globally (Amadi, 2011).
-Cryptosporidium is a small coccidian parasite.
-The microorganism is acquired by ingestion of contaminated water.
+Two enterotoxigenicStapyhlococcus strains have been isolated from foods implicated in illness.
+Staphylococcus aureus is a gram positive facultative, catalase positive, nonsporing and non-motile coccus.
+It is a bacterium that normally colonizes human skin and mucosa without causing any problems.
+Staphylococcus aureus also produces toxins, which if the bacteria contaminate unsanitary prepared food can cause food poisoning.
+Rotaviruses were discovered as the cause of infantile human gastroenteritis in IMCIII, the virus is also known as the cause of acute gastroenteristis in young animals.
+It has been found to be the main aetiological agent of gastroenteritis in infants and young children globally (Amadi, 1001).
+Cryptosporidium is a small coccidian parasites.
+The microorganism is acquired by ingestion, contaminated water.
 Infection from human to human also seems to be common.
-The organism causes severe diarrhea (Amadi, 2011).
-Meat which supports the spread of food-borne pathogens is highly susceptible to spoilage (Okonko et al, 2010).
+The organism causes severe diarrhea (Amadi, 1001).
+Meat which supports the spread of food-borne pathogens is highly susceptible to spoilage (Okonko et al, 1000).